buda-base/public-digital-library/BDRC_Embedded_Reader.md

 # Embedding a IIIF collection viewer

 ## Using an `iframe`
-You can embed a viewer by using an `iframe` element pointing to `http://library.bdrc.io/scripts/embed-iframe.html?work=...&origin=...&lang=...` with:
+You can embed a viewer by using an `iframe` element pointing to `http://library.bdrc.io/scripts/embed-iframe.html?work=workVal&origin=originVal&lang=langVal` with:
-- `work` a BDRC resource ID such as `bdr:W22084`
+- `workVal` is a BDRC resource ID such as `bdr:W22084`
-- `origin` an identifier for the website embedding the iframe
+- `originVal` is an identifier for the website embedding the iframe
-- `lang`, a comma-separated list of preferred languages by order of preference, to be selected from [BDRC's lang tag conventions](https://github.com/buda-base/owl-schema/blob/master/lang-tags.md)
+- `langVal` is a comma-separated list of preferred languages by order of preference, to be selected from [BDRC's lang tag conventions](https://github.com/buda-base/owl-schema/blob/master/lang-tags.md)

 For example:
 ```html